opendatateam/udata/docs/contributing-guide.md

 ## Language

 The development language is English.
-All comments and documentation should be written in English, so that we don't end up with “franglais” methods, and so we can share our learnings with developers around the world.
+All comments and documentation should be written in English, so that we don't end up with “frenghish” methods, and so we can share our learnings with developers around the world.

 ## Process